Chrysler Town & Country (minivan): 2011 Chrysler Town & Country (2010–)

 The Dodge Grand Caravan and Chrysler Town & Country received mid-cycle refreshes for the 2011 model year.
-Changes included restyled exterior and interior with all-new wing logo, standard SafetyTec (including Blind Spot Monitoring and Rear Cross Path Detection), improvement to the Stow 'n Go seating and storage system, a one-touch fold down feature for easier access to the third row, a new "super" center console and technology, a dual DVD system that can play different media at the same time, SIRIUS Backseat TV which offers three channels of children's programming, FLO TV featuring 20 channels of live programming, Pentastar V6 283 hp engine replacing previous 3.8 L and 3.3 L V6 engines, six-speed automatic transmission, a new fuel economizer mode, a new instrument panel and instrument cluster, new Chrysler Brand steering wheel with integrated controls that allow the driver to operate the radio, cruise control, hands-free phone and other vehicle functions while keeping their hands on the wheel; upgraded cloth and leather seating materials; new "soft-touch" door trim, new heating and cooling control system.
+Changes included restyled exterior and interior with a new wing logo, standard SafetyTec (including Blind Spot Monitoring and Rear Cross Path Detection), improvement to the Stow 'n Go seating and storage system, a one-touch fold down feature for easier access to the third row, a new "super" center console and technology, a dual DVD system that can play different media at the same time, Sirius Backseat TV (featuring three channels of children's programming), FLO TV (featuring 20 channels of live programming), Pentastar V6 283 hp engine replacing previous 3.8 L and 3.3 L V6 engines, six-speed automatic transmission, a new fuel economizer mode, a new instrument panel and instrument cluster, new Chrysler brand steering wheel with integrated controls that allow the driver to operate the radio, cruise control, hands-free phone and other vehicle functions while keeping their hands on the wheel; upgraded cloth and leather seating materials; new "soft-touch" door trim, new heating and cooling control system.
 Other changes included retuned suspension with a larger front sway bar and new rear sway bar, increased rear roll center height, new spring rates, new steering gear, new front static camber setting, and lowered ride height; extra sound insulation, acoustic glass, new LED ambient lighting and center console, and new fog lights.

-Canada models arrived in dealerships in the fourth quarter 2010.
+Canada models arrived in dealerships in the fourth quarter of 2010.

 Production

-The 2011 Chrysler Town & Country minivan was built at Chrysler Group LLC's Windsor Assembly Plant Windsor, Ontario, Canada starting on October 1, 2010.
+The 2011 Chrysler Town & Country minivan was built at Chrysler Group LLC's Windsor Assembly plant in Windsor, Ontario, Canada starting on October 1, 2010.

 2012 changes

-For 2012, leather seating and a DVD rear-seat entertainment system were made standard on all Town & Country trim levels.
+For 2012, leather seating and a rear-seat DVD entertainment system were made standard on all Town & Country trim levels.
 Cloth seating remained optional on the Touring trim in Canada, and standard on the Touring trim in Mexico.
 In Mexico, the "L" suffix on the Touring-L trim stood for leather.
+All interior lights were changed to blue, replacing the previous green lights.